 Avoid damage by building while freefalling

-Battle Royale’s fall damage is a bit wonky—sometimes it feels like you’ll glide down a steep hill smoothly without taking damage, sometimes you’ll just go splat.
-But you can get down pretty much any mountain by simply building platforms/floors on the way down.
+Fortnite's fall damage is a bit wonky—sometimes it feels like you’ll glide down a steep hill smoothly without taking damage, sometimes you’ll just go splat.
+But you can get down pretty much any mountain by simply building platforms or floors on the way down.
 Just dive off, wait a second, and build into the rock under your feet as you’re falling, which will bring you to a halt.

 Aim for the blue target when collecting resources